The HuntPrimitive Bow is the most down to earth yet most serious contextual primitive hunting bow you are ever going to get.

 Built to the highest standard in old world craftsmanship, Bows built by Ryan Gill come with the guarantee to be the longest lasting, best performing contextual bows available in the world.
 They are backed by a 5 year replacement warranty and a free-repairs warranty for life. (more warranty information here) Ryan’s commitment to the craft is second to none and those that would like to learn more about Ryan as a Bowyer can click this link and read more about the unwavering dedication to being the BEST in the world.

-It will not hurt the bow to get wet, but just like in early times, damage to the string and primitive paint can occur if subjected to excessively wet conditions.
-Do not hunt in the rain or leave lay on the wet ground.
-If it should begin to rain, unstring your bow, move it to a dry place and dry it off.
-The primitive water-resistant finish will protect the paint in most cases, but the string will soften and stretch is subjected to being soaked while under tension.
+It will not hurt the bow to get wet, but just like in early times, damage to the string and primitive paint can occur if subjected to excessively wet conditions and not cared for afterwards.
+I do not recommend intentionally hunt in the rain or leave lay on the wet ground but if it should begin to rain, leave your bow strung to keep the sealed sinew string tight and water resistant, move it to a dry place and dry it off with towels and allow to dry overnight.
+The primitive water-resistant finish will protect the paint in most cases.
 So again it will not hurt the bow to get wet, just don’t leave it in soaked conditions.
-The sinew string and paint are considered wearable items and are not covered in the warranty.
-The paint is pretty tough but expect a little destressing over time which will only add to the primitive look of the bow.
-Sinew strings last a very long time but like any string, they are subject to wear over time.
+(We have tested this is extreme downpour conditions and feel very confident in the durability of our products) The sinew string and paint are considered wearable items and are not covered in the warranty.
+The paint is pretty tough but expect a little destressing over time on the edges which will only add to the primitive look of the bow.
+Sinew strings last a very long time but like any string, they are subject to wear over time and may be replaced.
 Bow lengths vary on the draw length selected.
 Longer draws require longer bows.
 The average lengths for a bow with a 28 inch draw is around 66″ long.